Global controllability tests for geometric hybrid control systems: Geometric hybrid systems

 \section{Geometric hybrid systems}

 The adjective hybrid indicates mixed character of an object.
 The hybrid systems include different generalized dynamical systems and relationships among them by means of transitions from one particular generalized dynamical system to another.
 We build on the models for hybrid systems proposed in~\cite{GoebelBook,Lerman, Liberzon,VanDerSchaft} to provide a geometric framework to reason about hybrid systems.
 Those previous frameworks in the literature have been summarized in Appendix~\ref{App:HS} to show that they are included in the geometric framework described here.
+Our approach allows us a clearer analysis of the controllability of a hybrid system and include in a natural and geometric way nonholonomic mechanical systems defined on manifolds in the hybrid world, together with ODE systems.
+This opens the way to bring into the picture geometric techniques for the reduction under symmetry and the discretization of hybrid systems.

 Here we extend the geometric framework considered in~\cite{VanDerSchaft} to describe hybrid systems using our notion of generalized dynamical system.
 As described below, set--valued maps are needed for introducing hybrid systems.
 More information on those maps can be found, for instance, in~\cite{BookSetValued}.